We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Cooked food can’t be digested by guinea pigs; they upset the stomach and might also lead to diarrhea.

-Raw bean sprouts contain a good amount of Vitamin C and Vitamin K which is very important to the rodent’s health.
+Raw bean sprouts contain a good amount of Vitamin C and Vitamin K which is very important to your guinea pig’s health.

 Plus we should also remember that when food is cooked Vitamin C deteriorates and this is what is needed most.